lisamurie/jupyterhub-informatics/README.md

 This repository is based on the reference deployment found [here](https://github.com/jupyterhub/jupyterhub-deploy-docker).

-This deployment:
+## Description:

-* Runs the [JupyterHub components](https://jupyterhub.readthedocs.org/en/latest/getting-started.html#overview) in a Docker container on the host
+* Runs the [JupyterHub components](https://jupyterhub.readthedocs.org/en/latest/getting-started.html#overview) in a Docker container on the host.
-* Uses [DockerSpawner](https://github.com/jupyter/dockerspawner) to spawn a single-user Jupyter Notebook server based on docker-stacks [data science notebook](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) in separate Docker containers on the same host for each user
+* Uses [DockerSpawner](https://github.com/jupyter/dockerspawner) to spawn a single-user Jupyter Notebook server based on docker-stacks [data science notebook](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook) in separate Docker containers on the same host for each user.
 * Persists JupyterHub data in a Docker volume on the host
 * Persists user notebook directories in Docker volumes on the host
 * Uses [OAuthenticator](https://github.com/jupyter/oauthenticator) and [GitHub OAuth](https://developer.github.com/v3/oauth/) to authenticate users
 * Uses [Lightning Visualization Server]()
 * Uses LetsEncrypt SSL certificates generated from the docker-compose application from [here](https://github.com/fatk/docker-letsencrypt-nginx-proxy-companion-examples)
-* Uses Geonode, Geoserver and PostGIS
+* Uses Geonode, Geoserver and PostGIS (currently only PostgreSQL installed)
   * PostgreSQL
   * PostGIS
   * Geonode